integreat-io/map-transform/README.md

 `lookup` will take the value in the pipeline and replace it with the first object in the `arrayPath` array that has a value in `propPath` matching it.
+`arrayPath` may be a pipeline, but `propPath` can only be a dot notation path.

 When `matchSeveral` is `true`, all matches – not only the first – will be returned.
 Default is `false`.